strickland0702/strickland0702/README.md

 ### About Me

 - :grinning: My name is Rui Ding.
-- :school: ​I'm currently a second-year graduate student majored in data science from School of Information, Univeristy of Michigan, Ann Arbor.
+- :school: ​I'm currently a second-year graduate student majoring in data science from School of Information, Univeristy of Michigan, Ann Arbor.
-- :mortar_board: I graduated from Shanghai Jiao Tong University with a bachelor's degree, majored in Electrical and Computer Engineering (ECE).
+- :mortar_board: I graduated from Shanghai Jiao Tong University with a B.S degree majoring in Electrical and Computer Engineering (ECE).
 - :derelict_house: I'm now living in Shanghai.
 I love this city.
 - :dart: I'm interested in data science, artificial intelligence, machine learning, deeping learning, reinforcement learning and any topic related to DS/ML/AI.